nerves-project/nerves_examples/hello_network/README.md

 # Hello Network

-Configures the primary Ethernet network interface using [DHCP] and announces itself on the network using [SSDP].

-You can start this example and then find your device on the network using the `cell` command-line tool (see the [`cell-tool`] project).

 ## How to use the code in the repository

 1. Specify your target with the `MIX_TARGET` environment variable